 - A 1-page (plus footnotes and references) policy proposal, addressed to the most relevant government leader.
 This will usually be a refined (and edited to a maximum of 500 words) version of the policy proposal you submitted in your internal application.

 - Three letters of recommendation, one which speaks to your leadership abilities and potential, one to your public service record, and one to your academic achievements.

 After The Application is Submitted

 On the basis of this application, the Finalists Selection Committee selects finalists to interview.
 Finalists are announced on the Truman website at the end of February or beginning of March.
 Being selected as a finalist is a great honor.
 Finalists are interviewed in mid-March, in their home state or region.
-Fellowships Advisor Brit Chase will arrange for one or more formal mock interviews to help finalists prepare.
-Winners are announced by March 30.
+Fellowships Director Aimee Hutton will arrange for one or more formal mock interviews to help finalists prepare.
+Winners are announced by April 14.